mbaumer/us_hep_funding/docs/_states/AZ.md

 <a name="AZ-09"></a>
 [Back to top](#top)
 ## AZ-09 -- Rep. Greg Stanton (D) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-09)
-## Committees
-Greg Stanton is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $1,292,000 </b>in SC HEP grants.
 ```